20minutes/colette/readme.md

 ---
 ## Download
 - See the [`dist/`](https://github.com/20minutes/colette/dist/)
-directory for ready-to-use css files.
+directory for ready-to-use CSS files.
 - If you want to use Colette as a kickstarter for custom stylus/css projects, check [`src/`](https://github.com/20minutes/colette/assets/).